Share this article with your friends

 On the Queen’s Regional Course you get access to the same top quality training as the college-style programme, but organised to allow you to carry on with work or with home or family responsibilities.
-Lectures and worship happen every Tuesday night (or Wednesdays at our Shallowford House teaching centre, near Stafford), and twice a term there are residential study weekends at Queen’s.
+Lectures and worship happen every Tuesday or Wednesday night, and twice a term there are residential study weekends at Queen’s.
 Each year there is also a one-week Easter School.
 Training typically takes three years, but it might be shorter if you have previous theological qualifications or training.
 Your length of training will be determined by the Church of England, not by Queen’s.

 The shape of the year

 This formational pathway is shaped around residential weekends and a week-long residential Easter school, together with weekly evening classes.
 The year is split into three terms, and in each term we have a half-term break, when there are no evening classes.
 We try to make our half-term breaks match those for schools, though this is not always possible as local education authorities do not all plan the same term dates.

 - Evening classes

 Students on Queen’s Regional Course have regular evening classes (Tuesday evenings on he Queen's campus) during term-time.
 Whenever possible these classes are accompanied by Worship and a meal.

 For some students, some of their weekly modules might be delivered through online learning rather than evening classes.

 - Residential weekends